orucov47/c0nfig.github.io/_posts/2025-04-27-NTLM Notes.md

 [+] Null Session    : False
 ```

 I've explained this with my own non-domain PC, but testing with domain-connected devices would be better.
 As we can see, we came across a lot of information.
 Let's try to explain what a few of these mean:

 1. **[+] SMBv1 Enabled : False**
     It's good news that this outdated protocol is not enabled.
 Or is it bad?
 I'm not sure; is your job about exploiting or protecting?
-Ahahaha!
+Ahahaha

 2. **[+] Server Security : SIGNING_ENABLED (not required)**
     Here we have both good and bad news from a security perspective.
     Let's say our server supports signing, which is good.
 However, the "not required" part is bad.
     This means communication is possible even without signing.

 3. **[+] Null Session : False**
     With a null session, we could gather information about some shares and domain settings (user groups, password policy, etc.).
     It's good that this is disabled.
     Besides, information about the OS, NDS name, and NETBIOS could also be obtained.